kasra-hosseini/obspyDMT/README.rst

 9.  `Geographical restriction`_: if you want to work with the events happened in a specific geographical coordinate and/or retrieving the data from the stations in a specific circular or rectangular bounding area.
 10. `Instrument correction`_: applying instrument correction to raw counts using stationXML/response files.
 11. `Parallel retrieving and processing`_: send the requests and/or process the data in parallel.
 This section introduces some options (*bulk* and *parallel retrieving and processing*) to speed-up the whole procedure.
+12. `Resampling raw and corrected waveforms`_: how to automatically resample raw and/or corrected waveforms while creating a database.
-12. `Plot`_: for an existing archive, you can plot all the events and/or all the stations, ray path for event-station pairs and epicentral-distance/time for the waveforms using GMT-5 or basemap tools.
+13. `Plot`_: for an existing archive, you can plot all the events and/or all the stations, ray path for event-station pairs and epicentral-distance/time for the waveforms using GMT-5 or basemap tools.
-13. `Explore stationXML file`_: how to explore and analyze different stages available in a stationXML file.
+14. `Explore stationXML file`_: how to explore and analyze different stages available in a stationXML file.
-14. `Seismicity`_: plot the geographical and historical distribution of earthquake activities (seismicity).
+15. `Seismicity`_: plot the geographical and historical distribution of earthquake activities (seismicity).
-15. `NEIC and GCMT`_: retrieving event information including moment tensor from NEIC or GCMT.
+16. `NEIC and GCMT`_: retrieving event information including moment tensor from NEIC or GCMT.
-16. `Folder structure`_: the way that obspyDMT organizes your retrieved and processed data in the file-based mode.
+17. `Folder structure`_: the way that obspyDMT organizes your retrieved and processed data in the file-based mode.
-17. `Available options`_: all options currently available in obspyDMT.
+18. `Available options`_: all options currently available in obspyDMT.
-18. `Algorithm`_: flow chart of the main steps in each obspyDMT mode.
+19. `Algorithm`_: flow chart of the main steps in each obspyDMT mode.
-19. `Example: RHUM-RUM stations`_: exclusively for RHUM-RUM users.
+20. `Example: RHUM-RUM stations`_: exclusively for RHUM-RUM users.

 --------------------
 How to cite obspyDMT